 - Patients often also report noticeably firmer skin

-The treatment targets vascular lesions and redness like rosacea, spider veins, port wine stains, and cherry angiomas aka little red raised freckles due to clumped blood vessels, and more, by selectively targeting hemoglobin with a specific wavelength, Chacon says.
+According to Chacon, the treatment targets vascular lesions and redness like rosacea, spider veins, port wine stains, and cherry angiomas aka little red raised freckles due to clumped blood vessels, and more, by selectively targeting hemoglobin with a specific wavelength.
 Are you sensing a theme here?
 Yup, VBeam Perfecta seems to target skin conditions with redness specifically.

 Aside from these conditions, Shafer also adds that patients “often report having noticeably firmer skin, less redness, and fewer visible capillaries” after treatment.